generalov/open-in-editor-connect/README.md

 $ npm install open-in-editor-connect
 ```

+Then add the middleware to your server.
 There are some examples the below how to use `open-in-editor-connect` middleware for a web server.

 ## Usage